Blackmore becomes 1st female jockey to win Grand National - WTMJ

 LIVERPOOL, England (AP) — Rachael Blackmore broke down one of the biggest gender barriers in sports by becoming the first female jockey to win the grueling Grand National horse race.

-Blackmore, a 31-year-old Irishwoman, rode Minella Times to victory at odds of 11-1 at Aintree on Saturday in the 173rd edition of the famous steeplechase run.
+Blackmore, a 31-year-old Irishwoman, rode Minella Times to victory at odds of 11-1 at Aintree on Saturday in the 173rd running of the famous race.

-“I don’t feel male or female right now.
-I don’t even feel human,” Blackmore said.
-“This is just unbelievable.”

 Female jockeys have only been allowed to enter and race in the National since 1975, when the Sex Discrimination Act was passed.